 |Died||in Manhattan, New York City, New York, USA (liver cancer)|

 The Picasso of Pop

 |Height||5' 9¾" (1.77 m)|

 Mini Bio (1)

 The next few years saw something of a drop-off in his musical output as his acting career flourished, culminating in his acclaimed performance in Merry Christmas Mr. Lawrence (1983).
-In 1983, he recorded "Let's Dance," an album which proved an unexpected massive commercial success, and produced his second number 1 hit single in the US.
-The tour which followed, "Serious Moonlight," was his most successful ever.
+In 1983, he released "Let's Dance," an album which proved an unexpected massive commercial success, and produced his second #1 hit single in the United States.
+According to producer Nile Rodgers, the album was made in just 17 days and was "the easiest album" he'd ever made in his life.
+The tour which followed, "Serious Moonlight", was his most successful ever.
 Faced with this success on a massive scale, Bowie apparently attempted to "repeat the formula" in the next two albums, with less success (and to critical scorn).
 Finally, in the late 1980s, he turned his back on commercial success and his solo career, forming the hard rock band, Tin Machine, who had a deliberate limited appeal.
 By now, his acting career was in decline.
 After the comparative failure of Labyrinth (1986), the movie industry appears to have decided that Bowie was not a sufficient name to be a lead actor in a major movie, and since that date, most of his roles have been cameos or glorified cameos.
-He himself also seems to have lost interest in movie acting.
 Tin Machine toured extensively and released two albums, with little critical or commercial success.